-Whether neonatal seizures cause damage beyond that caused by the underlying disorder is unknown, although there is concern that the metabolic stress of prolonged nerve cell firing during lengthy seizures may cause additional brain damage.
+It is suspected, but not proved, that prolonged or frequent neonatal seizures may cause damage beyond that caused by the underlying disorder.
+There is concern that the metabolic stress of prolonged nerve cell firing during lengthy seizures may cause additional brain damage.
 When caused by acute injuries to the brain such as hypoxia-ischemia, stroke, or infection, neonates may have a series of seizures, but seizures typically abate after about 3 to 4 days; they may recur months to years later if brain damage has occurred.
 Seizures due to other conditions may be more persistent during the neonatal period.

-Treatment focuses primarily on the underlying disorder and secondarily on seizures.
+Treatment of neonatal seizures focuses primarily on the underlying disorder and secondarily on seizures.

 For low serum glucose, 10% dextrose 2 mL/kg IV is given, and the serum glucose level is monitored; additional infusions are given as needed but cautiously, to avoid hyperglycemia.

 For hypocalcemia, 10% calcium gluconate 1 mL/kg IV (9 mg/kg of elemental calcium) is given; this dosage can be repeated for persistent hypocalcemic seizures.
-Rate of calcium gluconate infusion should not exceed 0.5 mL/min (50 mg/min); continuous cardiac monitoring is necessary during the infusion.
+Rate of calcium gluconate infusion should not exceed 0.5 mL/minute (50 mg/minute); continuous cardiac monitoring is necessary during the infusion.
 Extravasation should be avoided because skin may slough.